 The Legislation also authorized an initial four-year capital improvement program which was to run from FY

 1985-1988.
-The program was to be supported by an annual appropriation of $143 million from the State General
+The program was to be supported by an annual appropriation of $143 million from the State's General

 Fund.
-The State General Fund appropriation was to be backed by several revenue sources.
+The State's General Fund appropriation was to be backed by several revenue sources.
 From the 8 cents per

 gallon gas tax, the revenue equivalent of 2.5 cents of the gasoline tax ($88 million) was to be earmarked for

-tax increases ($30 million) were also used to support the appropriation.
-The heavy truck taxes included a new 3
+and heavy truck tax increases ($30 million) were also used to support the appropriation.

 As designed, the Authority would leverage those dedicated revenues with bonds to support a four-year program

 averaging $250 million annually.
 The actual appropriation in each year varied.
-The Department obligated much of
+The Department of Transportation obligated much of

 its authorized funding during the first three years of the program and requested a new capital program